|Symptoms Emergency care Treatment Aftercare Keeping snakes out of the garden|

 Between 10 am and 4 pm is generally when they are out.
 Red-bellied black snakes optimal temp is 24 to 28 and Eastern Brown Snakes are 28 to 32.
 You will normally see them basking in a sunny position.

-But I need to reiterate, it is still possible for them to be out during other hours of the day.
+But I need to reiterate, it is still possible for them to be out during other hours of the day (I encountered a red-bellied black snake yesterday at 8 am in the morning during my walk with the dog).
 It is common to find snakes close to the water of creeks or dams.
 When not sunning or hunting, they like to hide under rocks and logs and in dense shrubbery and long grasses.

 Most (but not all) venomous snake has elliptical pupils (slit-like, like a cat) and a triangular or diamond shaped head.
 A non-venomous snake has round pupils and a rounded head.
 Even non-venomous snakes have teeth and will bite, and while they may not poison the cat, the bite can cause pain and infection.